-Applies to - This procedure applies to all staff which includes non-represented classified and exempt employees and faculty, when applicable.
-To the extent that this procedure addresses terms not covered under collective bargaining agreements for represented employees or faculty, the terms of this procedure shall prevail.
+This procedure applies to all staff which includes non-represented classified and exempt employees and faculty, when applicable.
+To the extent this procedure addresses terms not covered under collective bargaining agreements for represented employees or faculty, the terms of this procedure shall prevail.

 2. Support resources needed for a training and development program.

-President, vice presidents and division and department heads shall:
+(B) President, vice presidents and division and department heads

-1. Ensure that managers and supervisors attend mandatory training within established timeframes.
+1. Ensure managers and supervisors attend mandatory training within established timeframes.

-2. Ensure that employees complete training required by state and/or federal law.
+2. Ensure employees complete training required by state and/or federal law.

-1. Discuss with each employee, at least annually, job or career-specific training and development needs and opportunities.
+1. Discuss with each employee, at least annually through the performance management process, job or career-specific training and development needs and opportunities.

 2. Assess employee training and development needs and work with each employee to develop a realistic plan.